The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Introduction

 \section{Introduction}

-\subsection{Orbits, gaps, and randomness}
+\subsection{Orbits, Gaps, and Randomness}

 A key theme in dynamical systems is understanding the extent to which orbits of a dynamical system resemble sequences of independent, identically distributed (i.i.d.) random variables.
-In this paper we consider sequences $s = (s_n)_{n=1}^\infty \subset [0,1)$ arising as orbits of rotations and interval exchange transformations $T:[0,1) \rightarrow [0, 1)$.
-That is, we consider sequences $s$ defined by with $T$ being an interval exchange transformation.
-In what follows, we use the interval $[0, 1)$ and the circle $\mathbb{S}^1$ interchangeably.
+In this paper we consider sequences $s = (s_n)_{n=0}^\infty \subset [0,1)$ arising as orbits of rotations and interval exchange transformations $T:[0,1) \rightarrow [0, 1)$.
+That is, we consider sequences $s$ defined by

+with $T$ being an interval exchange transformation.
+In what follows, we use the interval $[0, 1)$, and the circle $\mathbb{S}^1$ interchangeably.